The Graduate School application process, which is required for the M.A. and graduate diploma programs, is described at this link.

 The tuition paid for each course taken is the largest cost involved.
 Signum takes pride in the fact that the vast majority of tuition paid by credit students and auditors goes toward faculty salaries.
 This allows us to offer students an opportunity to learn from world-class scholars and recognized experts in their fields, at a fraction of the cost for a similar course at a traditional institution.

-Please see the Signum website for the current tuition and fees.
+Please see the Finances page for the current tuition and fees.

 As with any university course, most Signum classes require students to obtain books and, occasionally, other required materials.
 The costs for these materials can vary from class to class.
 Texts that students are required to obtain are listed on the catalog page for the course, so that students know ahead of time what materials they may need to purchase.

 In general, there are several ways that we keep down the costs of books and other materials: